-In answering this question, have in mind that you are writing advice as if you were a General Counsel explaining in English to the Chief Executive of their organisation how French and English law would each look upon the matter at hand.
-Express yourself clearly and directly and in explaining the law accurately consider its practical application to the facts, risks and effectiveness of remedies.
+In answering this question, have in mind that you are writing advice as if you were a legal adviser explaining in English to an entrepreneur starting up a company that develops and sells AI products the relative advantages, disadvantages, risks etc. of doing so under French and English law.
+Express yourself clearly and directly and in explaining the law and legal implications accurately consider their practical application in a commercial context.